xuxuezhou/RoboTwin-ManiBox/README.md

 bash train.sh ${task_name} ${expert_data_num} ${seed} ${gpu_id}
 ```

-Run the following code to eval DP for specific task:
+Run the following code to evaluate DP for a specific task:
 ```
 bash eval.sh ${task_name} ${expert_data_num} ${checkpoint_num} ${gpu_id}
 ```

-### 2. 3D Diffusion Policy
+## 2. 3D Diffusion Policy
 The DP3 code can be found in `policy/3D-Diffusion-Policy`.

-Process Data for DP3 training after collecting data (In root directory), and input the task name and the amount of data you want your policy to train with:
+Process Data for DP3 training after collecting data (In the root directory), and input the task name and the amount of data you want your policy to train with:
 ```
 python script/pkl2zarr_dp3.py ${task_name} ${number_of_episodes}
 ```